 Coumadin costs approximately $50 – $100 per month (depending on how many pills used to achieve appropriate dosing) and generic warfarin $14 – $50 per month but the cost might be even lower when filled through a prescription plan.
 However, if one factors in the costs of having to have lab work done routinely and more frequent doctor or nurses visits, the monthly costs are clearly higher although it is difficult to give an exact additional price.
 Pradaxa, Xarelto and Eliquis are all around $250 – $300 per month and are not as frequently covered by prescription plans as generic warfarin.
 When they are covered, they usually require a higher co-pay.
 There are no generic forms of Pradaxa, Xarelto or Elquis available at this time, nor will there be generic options for them for many years.

 If one has atrial fibrillation and is a candidate for a blood thinner, what is the right choice?
+What are all the available options?
 We encourage our patients to discuss these and any other questions they have.

 Jeffrey F. Caren, MD, FACC

 Mark K. Urman, MD, FACC

 Many other factors in an individual need to be considered and would include that if someone has been on Coumadin for a long time with minimal or no significant problems or side effects, if might be prudent to “leave well enough alone” (“if it ain’t broke, don’t fix it”).
 In addition, there perhaps are slightly more gastrointestinal side effects with Pradaxa (and Xarelto) compared to Coumadin.

 Please note that the above is provided for general information only and should not be considered as specific medical advice for an individual.
 It is not intended to provide medical advice, and should not be relied upon as a substitute for consultations with qualified health professionals who are familiar with your individual medical needs and condition.